AdPageGroup/AdPageMagento/INSTALL.md

 ## Removing the extension
 If you are not the person having added this extension, we very strongly recommend you to have a technical person look into the deinstallation of our module.
 Deinstalling Magento modules is a technical matter, peanuts for a developer and our extension is not different in any way.

-If you have installed this extension via `composer`, simply follow the `composer` procedure again:
+If you have installed this extension via `composer`, simply follow the `composer` procedure again:  (Not Yet Available)

     composer remove adpage/gtm